HeikoStudt/BeckyPlugin.Net/README.md

 # How to debug my plugin?

-If you've followed my advice of dividing your plugin into a stub and an implementation project, you can simply put a shortcut on "copy-and-start" (so starting becky) and then Debug->Attach to Process (B2.EXE).
+If you've followed my advice of dividing your plugin into a stub and an implementation project, you can simply attach to the Becky! process (B2.EXE).

 This is quite powerfull.

+If you set BeckyStartDebug as the startup-application, put the right Becky! path and reference your plugin, you can simply start/debug it! :-)

-Although, there is a PDB file for the plugin stub project, it does not match the DLL as fody and DllExport are messing the IL a bit.
+Although, there is a PDB file for the plugin stub project, it does not match the DLL as both Fody and DllExport are messing the IL a bit.
 Probably the Fody.ModuleInit creates a new, unknown method which alters some hash or such.